-44.3.11 Universal Synchronous Asynchronous Receiver Transmitter (USART)
+41.4.11 Universal Synchronous Asynchronous Receiver Transmitter (USART)

-44.3.11.1 USART: CTS in Hardware Handshaking
+41.4.11.1 USART: CTS in Hardware Handshaking

-When Hardware Handshaking is used and if CTS goes low close to the end of the starting bit, a character can be lost.
+When Hardware Handshaking is used and if CTS goes low near the end of the start bit, a character can be lost.

-CTS must not go low during a time slot occurring between 2 Master Clock periods before the starting bit and 16 Master Clock periods after the rising edge of the starting bit.
+CTS must not go high during a time slot occurring between 2 Master Clock periods before and 16 Master Clock periods after the rising edge of the start bit.

-44.3.11.2 USART: Hardware Handshaking - Two Characters Sent
+41.4.11.2 USART: Hardware Handshaking - Two Characters Sent